robomq/robomq.io/docs/user-guide/routing-key.md

 ### Consumer
-Then the consumer should create an exchange and subscribe to a queue.
-This exchange will be defined similarly to the one-to-one example, however, the **topic** exchange type is specified below as **exchange_type**.
+Then the consumer should create a queue and subscribe to a queue.
+This queue will work similarly to the one-to-one example using the **direct** exchange type, however, only messages published to this exchange with routing key matching **"routingKey"** will be received by consumer.
+All other messages will be filtered.

 	amqp_bytes_t queue;
 	amqp_channel_t channel = 1;